A STUDY OF FORGIVENESS IN GOD’S PLAN OF SALVATION

 This verse may be understood to say, “In Whom we have deliverance in our temporal lives through His blood, and that deliverance is in the form of forgiveness of sins so that we might fellowship with God”.

 Col. 2:13, “And you being dead in your sins and the uncircumcision of your flesh, hath He quickened together with Him having forgiven you all trespasses”.
 Most understand this verse to say that we are resurrected because our sins have been forgiven.
 But as we learned above, Paul wrote in I Cor.
-15 that we are yet in our sins apart from resurrection, so resurrection is not a result of forgiveness.
+15 that we are yet in our sins apart from resurrection.
 Paul tells us in verse 12 of Col. 2 what it is that results in our being raised.
 That verse tells us that we are “risen with Him through the faith of the operation of God”.
 Note it is faith that results in resurrection.
 That is to say, God promised that “whosoever believeth in Him shall……….have everlasting life” (Jn.
 3:16).
 In other words, it is God’s promise to those of faith, i.e. to believers, that results in resurrection life.
 But how then are we to understand Col. 2:13?

 Let us consider verse 13 again, “”And you being dead in your sins and the uncircumcision of your flesh, hath He quickened together with Him having forgiven you all trespasses”.
 Let us consider the phrase “you being dead”.
 We cannot take this literally because as we read this, we are not literally dead.
 Therefore, it must be taken figuratively.
 Now let us consider the phrase “hath He quickened together with Him”.
 Again, we cannot take this as a literal fact because as we read this we are not literally “quickened” (i.e. we are already alive), so we must also take this phrase figuratively.